This story has been updated with additional reporting.

 "If you’re not vaccinated, you are susceptible,” Dr. Paul Cieslak, OHA’s medical director for communicable diseases, said in a statement.

 Vaccine skepticism has been growing in Oregon — and elsewhere — for years.
-Earlier this year, the health authority warned that the vaccine exemption rate among kindergartners had reached a new high.
+In May, the health authority warned that the rate of parents this past school year seeking a nonmedical vaccine exemption for their kindergartners had reached nearly 10% — a new high.

 The other states reporting cases this year are: Alaska, Arkansas, Arizona, California, Colorado, District of Columbia, Florida, Georgia, Hawaii, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maryland, Michigan, Minnesota, Missouri, Montana, Nebraska, New Jersey, New Mexico, New York City, New York State, North Dakota, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Dakota, Tennessee, Texas, Vermont, Virginia, and Washington.